SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/troubleshoot/troubleshoot_clicalc.md

 Currently, SBTCVM Gen2-9 only is capable of working with 9-trit integers, hence the lengthy response to faulty decimal input above, and ternary input being hard-limited to 9 trits.

+# Memory Monitor Mode

+### im seeing 'FAULT: the entered address is within clicalc's code memory range!'

+Well, clicalc's memory monitor sets aside the area of SBTCVM's RAM that its code resides in, as read-only.

+You may, however, write to any IOBUS address, as well as see the writable memory range of RAM via pressing **`m`** at the memory monitor prompt.